How does a pregnant woman know if her energy and nutrient intake is sufficient?

 - Excessive weight increase during the first trimester is a stronger predictor than weight increase during the second and third trimester.

-To understand the idea behind those recommendations, understanding the composition of the pregnancy weight gain is important (Champion ML, 2020).
-The pie chart shows that at the end of the pregnancy half of the weight gain stems from the feto-placental unit (fetus, placenta, amniotic fluid, uterus).
-Another 25% is associated with blood volume, extracellular fluid and breast tissue.
+To fully understand the GWG recommendations, understanding the composition of pregnancy weight gain is important (Champion ML, 2020).
+The pie chart shows that at the end of the pregnancy, 50% of the weight gain stems from the feto-placental unit (fetus, placenta, amniotic fluid, uterus).
+Another 25% is associated with blood volume, extracellular fluid, and breast tissue.

 The remaining weight gain, roughly another 25%, stems from maternal fat stores.
 This additional energy store for pregnancy and breastfeeding is not needed if women bring large adipose tissue stores into the pregnancy.
-On the opposite spectrum underweight women should gain more adipose tissue.
+On the opposite spectrum, underweight women should gain more adipose tissue to build up these energy stores.

 - Underweight: 50 – 62 pounds